hansthieryt/BattExpDataAna-UT/DA_Function/DA01_Function_VnIvsTime_README.md

 # `DA01_Function_VnIvsTime.py`

-This function is part of the **Direct Plotting Module** in the **Battery Experiment Data Analysis - University of Twente (BattExpDataAna-UT)** project.
+This function is part of the **Direct Plotting Module** in the **Battery Experiment Data Analysis - University of Twente (BattExpDataAna-UT)** repository.
 It is responsible for plotting **Voltage and Current vs. Time**, allowing visualization of battery behavior across multiple cycles.

 ---